dimyG/jekyll-theme-chirpy/_posts/2019-10-02-zakanda_technical_overview.md

 supports more than one data sources.
 There is a mapping functionality that matches objects between the different data sources.

+# Source code
 The source code is stored in a Github private repository.
 I will probably open source it soon.
 I'm not sure why I haven't already.
-Maybe I wait for someone to come and offer a couple of millions for it.
-It will happen from day to day, for sure.
+Maybe I wait for someone to come and offer a small fortune for it.
+Strangely enough, no one came yet.
+It will happen from day to day, for sure...